Shoaib Mohammad

 Shoaib Mohammad (شعیب محمد; born 8 January 1961) is a Pakistani former cricketer who played in 45 Tests and 63 ODIs from 1983 to 1995.
 Shoaib is the son of Pakistan national cricket team's former captain Hanif Mohammad.
-Shoaib was a right-handed batsmen who represented the country until the mid-1990s.
+Shoaib was a right-handed batsman who represented the country until the mid-1990s.
 Even after his retirement, Shoaib remained engaged in the development of cricket in Pakistan and coached and took trials on behalf of the Pakistan Cricket Board.
 On February 11, 2014, he was appointed the fielding coach of the national team.
 His son Shehzar Mohammad played as a right-handed batsman and wicket-keeper for Pakistan International Airlines.

 Test career

 Shoaib Mohammad started his Test career in 1983 against India at Jalandhar, but he could not score much in this Test.
 He also managed to score only 9 runs in an innings.
 He scored 80 runs against England next year.
 At the end of the year, he scored 31 and 34 against New Zealand in Karachi.
-He scored his maiden century against India in Pakistan's tour of India in 1986-87.
+He scored his maiden century against India in Pakistan's tour of India in 1986–87.
 He pulled off 101 and 46 in the 1st Test.
 Taking after his father's batting style Shoaib was an orthodox opener with a chequered career with largely successful against New Zealand and India as all his 7 Test centuries came against these opponents.
-He was in his element against India in 1989-90 season scoring his career best 202.
+He was in his element against India in 1989–90 season scoring his career best 202.
 In 1990 he was prolific against a depleted New Zealand with three consecutive centuries in 3 Tests.